salaboy/kubeday-japan-2022/README.md

 To achieve this, the platform team is using a GitOps approach to configure what is deployed to production.
 This means that a Git repository is used to host the configuration of our Production Environment.
 This allow the platform team to quickly replicate these configurations in different clusters and geographical regions if needed.

-The repository used for this demo can be found here: [KubeDay Japan Production](https://github.com/salaboy/kubeday-japan-production/).
+The repository used for this demo can be found here: [GitOps KubeDay Japan Production for KinD](https://github.com/salaboy/kubeday-japan-production-kind/).
 If you are running this demo, it is recommended for you to fork this repository or create your own repository to host your production configurations.

 This repository contains the configurations used to run our Monolith Application, you can find this inside the `production` directory.